max-mapper/voxel-engine/README.md

 Worlds have many chunks and chunks have many voxels.
 Chunks are cube shaped and are `chunkSize` x/y/z (default 32/32/32 - 32768 voxels per chunk).
 When the game starts it takes the `worldOrigin` and generates `chunkDistance` chunks in every x/y/z dimension (`chunkDistance` default of 2 means the game will render 2 chunks behind you, 2 in front etc for a total of 16 chunks.).

-There are three coordinate systems in voxel.js:
+There is one major coordinate system in voxel.js: "game coordinates" (aka screen coordinates)

-- game coordinates (aka screen coordinates): every object added to a three.js scene gets a x/y/z position in game coordinates
-- voxel coordinates: when generating the world or interacting with individual voxels you may need to refer to voxels in voxel coordinates. an example voxel coordinate might be [34, -50, 302] which would mean starting from the `worldOrigin` 34 voxels over, 50 down and 302 forward
+- every object added to a three.js scene gets a x/y/z position in game coordinates. in voxel-engine 1 game coordinate is the width of 1 voxel. when generating the world or interacting with individual voxels you can refer to voxels by coordinates. an example coordinate might be [34, -50, 302] which would mean starting from the `worldOrigin` 34 voxels over, 50 down and 302 forward

+There are also some other less used coordinate systems that you should be aware of:

 - chunk coordinates: logically the same as voxel coordinates but for chunks. you probably won't need to use these as they are just used internally for rendering the world but it is good to know they exist.
+- local object coordinates: when you add items and other things to the game that aren't voxel terrain you introduce a new relative coordinate system inside each thing. so if you add a player 3d model body and you want to put a hat on the body you could position the hat relative to the body coordinates, etc

 When you create a game you can also pass functions that the game will ask for voxel data.
 Here is an example `generate` function that makes a randomly textured cube world with a diameter of 20 voxels: